Tuesday, September 10, 2013

 I wondered about planting cool weather greens.
 There is an open pot, now, calling for salad leaves.
 But we will be leaving at the end of October

-While the Frenchman and I were prepared to absorb the radical rent increase our landlord had imposed, we were not prepared for some of the conditions in his new lease.
-While there is plenty of room for legitimate legal maneuvering, this is a battle in which we have chosen not to engage.
-The people involved are too unpleasant to warrant any more emotional effort.
+While the Frenchman and I were prepared to absorb the radical, $600/month rent increase our landlord had imposed, we were not prepared for some of the conditions in his new lease.
+Like no cats.
+After ten years.
+While there is plenty of room for legal maneuvering, this is a battle in which we have chosen not to engage.
 It is clear that it is time to retreat, and to cut our ties with this lovely little space.

 And it will cease to be lovely the minute we leave the building.
-Loveliness is that ember we carry with us.
+Loveliness is the ember we carry with us.